triton-inference-server/triton_distributed/examples/python_rs/llm/tensorrt_llm/README.md

 # TensorRT-LLM Integration with Triton Distributed

-This example demonstrates how to use Triton Distributed to serve large language models with the tensorrt_llm engine, enabling efficient model serving with monolithic option.
+This example demonstrates how to use Triton Distributed to serve large language models with the tensorrt_llm engine, enabling efficient model serving with both monolithic and disaggregated deployment options.

 ## Prerequisites